Levels of Membership

 Affiliate Member: (Non Insured)

-An Individual or Association not eligible for any other type of membership/accreditation but who has an interest in counselling.
+An Individual not eligible for any other type of membership/accreditation but who has an interest in counselling.
 They support PACCP’s vision and mission and agree to the organizational Statement of Beliefs.
 This is a non-voting, non-insured membership type.

 Affiliate membership in PACCP does not qualify the individual an approved counsellor, and mention of membership is not to be utilized on any advertising or identification materials such as logo, business cards, letterhead, signatures, in resumes, or in any other way intended to be construed as a credential.